 6. Stay hydrated!

 During travel, keeping the body hydrated cannot be stressed enough!
-Like all of these recommendations, this is most important the day of transportation.
+Like all of these recommendations, this is most important on the day of transportation.
 It is key to drink lots of warm water before the actual flight, and continue to sip on water throughout the airplane trip (or car ride, etc).
 Please avoid cold water during the entire vacation, as this will further constrict the GI tract and weaken the digestive fire.